erdeneryesil/NeuralNetworkCore/README.md

 - <a href="https://github.com/erdeneryesil/NeuralNetworkCore/tree/master/NeuralNetworkGui">NeuralNetworkGui</a>
 - <a href="https://github.com/erdeneryesil/NeuralNetworkCore/tree/master/NeuralNetworkMnist">NeuralNetworkMnist</a>

 The source codes of the NeuralNetworkCore library are located in the 'neural_network_core' directory in these 3 projects.
-Detailed explanations about the classes can be found in the comment lines of the 'cell.h', 'data.h' and 'neural_network.h' files located in the 'neural_network_core' directory.
+Detailed explanations about the classes can be found in the comment lines of files 'cell.h', 'data.h' and 'neural_network.h' located in the 'neural_network_core' directory.